Master of Science in Finance

 Laura T Starks

 Admission to the program is extremely competitive.
-The admission decision is based on the applicant’s academic record, test scores, personal statement, résumé, and letters of recommendation.
+The admission decision is based on a holistic review process that includes the applicant’s academic record, test scores, personal statement, resume, and letters of recommendation.

 Students must enter the PhD program in the fall semester.
 Students must enter the Master of Science in Finance Option III program in the summer semester.
 Applicants admitted to the Master of Science in Finance Option III program will be required to submit a non-refundable pre-enrollment tuition fee to secure enrollment in the program.